Illustration of a bunion on a foot

 Non-Surgical Options

-• Proper Footwear: Shoes with a wide toe box, low heels, and good arch support can reduce pressure on the bunion.
+• Proper Footwear: Shoes with a wide toe box, low heels, and good arch support reduce pressure

-• Padding & Taping: Padding can cushion the bunion, while taping can help realign the toe and reduce strain on the joint.
+• Padding & Taping: Cushions the bunion and helps realign the toe to reduce strain

-• Orthotics: Custom-made orthotic inserts can provide support and correct biomechanical issues that contribute to bunion formation.
+• Orthotics: Custom inserts provide support and correct biomechanical issues

-• Medications: Over-the-counter pain relievers and anti-inflammatory drugs can help reduce pain and swelling.
+• Medications: Over-the-counter pain relievers and anti-inflammatories reduce pain and swelling

-• Physical Therapy: Targeted exercises and stretches can strengthen foot muscles, improve flexibility, and alleviate discomfort.
+• Physical Therapy: Targeted exercises strengthen foot muscles and improve flexibility

 Surgical Options